Britain blocks Royal Bank of Scotland bonus plan

 "TERRIBLE MUDDLE"

-Britain's opposition Labour Party said on Friday the government had got itself in a "terrible muddle" over banker pay and called on Chancellor George Osborne to drop his legal action to block the EU cap on bonuses.
+Britain's opposition Labour Party said on Friday the government had got itself in a "terrible muddle" over banker pay and called on Finance Minister George Osborne to drop his legal action to block the EU cap on bonuses.

 "He is spending taxpayer's money on a legal fight in Brussels against the bonus cap and yet imposing the minimum cap at RBS," said Cathy Jamieson, Labour's spokeswoman for financial affairs.